txstc55/cuda-12-by-12-symmetric-matrix-evd/readme.md

 ```

 The reason for `arch=compute_86,code=sm_86` is simply because I'm using a 4090, you can replace that part with whatever arch you want.
 But do notice that the support for double is better for the later archs.

+Note that for the result that cusolver gives, the eigen vectors are stored in each row, which is different from what I have here (stored in each column).
+So you need to transpose the result from cusolver to compare with my result.